siamaksade/ansible-openshift-nexus/README.md

 Ansible Role: Sonatype Nexus on OpenShift
 =========

-Ansible Role for Deploying Sonatype Nexus on OpenShift with Red Hat enterprise maven repositories preconfigure on Nexus
+Ansible Role for deploying Sonatype Nexus on OpenShift with Red Hat enterprise maven repositories preconfigure on Nexus

 Role Variables